-Please Enjoy These TikToks of Multi-Million-Dollar Mansions
+Please Enjoy These TikToks of Multimillion-Dollar Mansions

 If you’re anything like this writer, you’ve exhausted every inch of space you could possibly stare at in your 500-square-foot apartment over the past few months.
 Good thing there’s mansion TikTok!

-DC-based real estate agent Daniel Heider, of the eponymous Heider group and Sotheby’s, is posting TikTok videos of the multi-million-dollar homes and penthouses he’s selling in the DC area.
+DC-based real estate agent Daniel Heider, of the eponymous Heider group and TTR Sotheby’s, is posting TikTok videos of the multimillion-dollar homes and penthouses he’s selling in the DC area.
 The account has more than 474,000 followers, with some TikToks reaching millions of views.

 @heider_realestate